vlin39/gale_shapley/README.md

 }
 ```

-The Proposer and Receiver sigs remain unchanged, but since we will be modeling a series of states and building the matches, match is a var.
+The `Proposer` and `Receiver` sigs remain unchanged, but since we will be modeling a series of states and building the matches, `match` is a `var`.

 ### Initial State